Skip to main content

 7

-Zip and upload the package
+Zip, upload, and review the package

 What the packer checks